 BASSETERRE, St Kitts – Range Developments, the developer of luxury hotel resorts in the Caribbean, is bringing the Six Senses brand to the island nation of St Kitts and Nevis.
 Six Senses St Kitts will be set on the site of a former sugar plantation with gentle hills rolling down to a long stretch of sandy beach fronting the Caribbean Sea and is due to open in 2021.

 All the projected 70 pool villas and The Retreat will enjoy sea views and an unspoiled environment that gives the glorious feeling of being isolated from civilization and amid nature.
+Resorts are a great way for people to get away from crowds and experience the beauty that a country has to offer, that is why resort victoria hotels, as well as so many others in the world, are visited by people throughout the year for that much-needed relaxation which hopefully, this new resort will bring.

 Overlooking the resort’s nature reserve, Six Senses St Kitts will feature a menu of Six Senses specialty treatments as well as Caribbean healing traditions and rejuvenation journeys, Six Senses Integrative Wellness, detox, yoga and workshops.
 An Alchemy Bar will be a fascinating extension to spa personalization, first developed at Six Senses Spa Douro Valley in Portugal.
 There will be a dedicated pavilion for yoga and a fully-equipped gym in addition to a spa boutique which will offer products and exclusively developed for Six Senses.

 Six Senses St Kitts is a project by Range Developments, which specializes in developing luxury Caribbean resorts, together with design creativity, management and marketing by Six Senses Hotels Resorts Spas.
+There have been discussions about contacting a commercial construction company in Miami to assist with the building process.

 The project will employ more than 300 people during construction, and at least 300 once operational.
 The resort is scheduled to be completed over three years.
 Over 90 percent of the recently opened Range-developed Park Hyatt St Kitts workforce are Kittitians and Nevisians.